 E.W.
 Marland was a risk taker.
 From oil drilling to running for political office, Marland bid high and let fortune write his story.
 Seventy-six years after his death, TU’s J. Donald Feagin Professor of Music and Professor of Film Studies Joseph Rivers sets that story to music in the documentary “High Stakes: The Life and Times of E.W.
 Marland.”

 How have humans understood their intimacy with nature?
 And how have they tried to explain its mysterious hold over us?
-In his two new books Arthur Machen: Decadent and Occult Works (MHRA, 2018) and Decadent Ecology in British Literature (1860-1920) (Cambridge UP, 2021), McFarlin Chair of English Dennis Denisoff brings the environmental humanities in contact with modern pagan and occult culture.
+In his most recent books, Decadent Ecology in British Literature and Art, 1860-1910 (Cambridge UP, 2022) and Arthur Machen: Decadent and Occult Works (MHRA, 2018), McFarlin Chair of English Dennis Denisoff brings the environmental humanities in contact with modern pagan and occult culture.

 Gaurav Kampani does not like gaps in research, and with his 2017 Faculty Development Summer Fellowship, he seeks to fill in some answers by investigating the second nuclear arms race and India’s civil-military relations.
 “A lot of research comes out of the irritation of wanting to do something better or seeing something that needs to be fixed,” Kampani said.